Skip to main content

 Water purification method №3 — Deionisation

-Deionisation purification system
+Deionisation purification

 Deionisation or Ion exchange remains one of the best purification methods for clearing barium, radium, nitrates, and arsenic from water.
 It leaves water clear and doesn’t produce the flat taste that’s characteristic of stale distilled water.
 Chelating and anion resins support the ion-exchange process by attracting positively charged ions.
 This makes ion exchange ideal for purifying natural spring water, which is often high in heavy metals and arsenic.